 Amlodipine (Norvasc) is prescribed to treat high blood pressure.
-It does this by opening up the blood vessels to improve your blood flow.
+It does this by dilating blood vessels to improve blood flow.
 However, it can also come with some unpleasant side effects.
 The most common of these are nausea, headaches, mild swelling and stomach pain.
-To avoid these side effects, you might be looking for an alternative.
+To avoid these side effects, you may end up looking for an alternative.

 What are the Alternatives to Amlodipine?